Competency-Based Learning: A Definition

 Like most things education-related, there is disagreement of what competency-based learning actually means, what its defining traits are, and how it should ideally be used or function.
 It is traditionally thought of in terms of skills and vocation, but it can be entirely ‘academic’ as well.

-A key characteristic of competency-based learning is its focus on mastery.
+A key characteristic of this type of learning is its focus on mastery.
 In other learning models, students are exposed to content–whether skills or concepts–over time, and success is measured summatively.
 In a competency-based learning system, students are not allowed to continue until they have demonstrated mastery of the identified competencies (i.e., the desired learning outcomes to be demonstrated).
 In this way, the definition of competency-based learning is closely tied to mastery learning.

 Competency-based learning is similar to outcomes-based learning in that said outcomes–in this case, called ‘competencies’–are identified beforehand, and students are frequently assessed.
 In this way, competency-based learning can be thought of as a form of outcomes-based learning.